About the Client

-Established in Taiwan since 2011, News&Market is an innovative online platform and was the first site in Taiwan devoted to reporting issues in agriculture, food safety and environmental justice in urban and rural communities.
+Established in Taiwan in 2011, News&Market is an innovative online platform and was the first site in Taiwan devoted to reporting issues in agriculture, food safety and environmental justice in urban and rural communities.

 A source of timely reporting, News&Market also needed a platform to promote environmentally friendly products, taking faith in the transformative potentials of consumer mobilization in the larger context of the market economy.